steamwings/me/app/blog/(2024)/weather-family-guide/page.md

 ### How can I be sure my posts or replies are local-only from an app?

+Again, unless you've changed settings (or your app does something weird that I couldn't anticipate...), your posts will only be visible to those on weather.family.
+It works as expected on the official Mastodon app.

 The screenshots above show how the website displays posts, but most Mastodon apps won't show the local-only option for new posts or which existing posts are local-only.
 In many apps, they will just show as "Public", even when they are local-only public.

 You can add :local_only: (including the colons) to any post or reply to make sure it is local-only, even from apps which don't display local-only as an option ([ref](https://github.com/hometown-fork/hometown/wiki/Local-only-posting#the-local_only-emoji)).
 Using :local_only: should render to a broken chain emoji. ![broken chain emoji](/local-only-emoji.png)

-This trick is especially handy if you're replying to a globally public (federated) post and want to make your reply local-only from a phone app.
+This trick is very useful if you're replying to a globally public (federated) post and want to make your reply local-only from a phone app.

 ### What is the Fediverse?